 Requirements for test points:

-test points should ensure that the interference is taken into account in all possible directions of its appearance;
+test points should ensure that the interference is taken into account in all possible directions of it may occur from;

-the distance from the boundary line is determined as closely as possible, taking into account the availability of the access to the place of measurement on both sides of the border and the availability of a convenient site for the placement of measuring equipment;
+the distance from the borderline is determined as closely as possible, taking into account the availability of the access to the place of measurement on both sides of the border and the availability of a convenient site for the placement of measuring equipment;

-desired placement near the operating BS or one that is planned for placement;
+desired placement near the operating BS or one that is planned to be installed;

-distance between the test points is determined by the mean value of the distance of the MFCN BSs, which create interference, to the border line and the width of the directional diagram.
+the distance between the test points is determined by the mean value of the distance of the MFCN BSs, which create interference, to the border line and the width of the directional diagram.
 With accounting the case when no restrictions apply to the BS, it is acceptable to set a distance of 30 km, and a typical width of the diagram at a level of 0.5 P takes 90 degrees.
 Then the distance between the test points will be 42 km (see Figure 38) and for the length of the UKR-POL border at 542 km, 13 points can be obtained (15 points were actually identified).